-As the landlord, you are responsible for making

-sure that the person who completes the check is suitably competent.
-Using an electrician or firm that is a member of an accredited registration scheme operated by a recognised body will give you the confidence that this has been achieved
+A landlord is also responsible for making sure that the person who completes the check is suitably qualified.
+Using an electrician or firm that is registered with a recognised electrical trade body (such as NICEIC and NAPIT) will give you the confidence that this has been achieved (see Section 9, Finding a registered electrician).